The Advantages of Slotless Motors Over Standard BLDC Motors

 Power, Acceleration, and Speed

 Due to the latest technologies and capabilities of precision tooling and manufacturing, slotless motors have evolved in many ways.
 While known for generating less audible noise, they were also recognized for providing less electromagnetic interference while allowing for high-speed, fast acceleration capabilities.
 Designed with sinusoidal torque output that produces negligible distortion (over trapezoidal voltage output), slotless motors were able to reduce torque ripple particularly when also used with a sinusoidal driver (see Figure 4).
-Because the slotless motor has no stator teeth and no detent torque, they exhibit low magnetic saturation, which allows the motor to operate at several times its rated power for specific intervals of time.
+Because the slotless motor has no stator teeth and no detent torque, it exhibits low magnetic saturation, which allows the motor to operate at several times its rated power for specific intervals of time.

 Slotless motor construction has come a long way in terms of delivering power, as well.
 Through the increased use of high-energy, rare-earth magnets such as samarium cobalt and neodymium iron boron, slotless motors are able to enable the same or greater torque performance than slotted motors.
-With a focus on using rare-earth magnets and the fewer coils of wire needed for slotless motors to operate, low electrical resistance, low winding inductance, low static friction, and high thermal efficiency is available.
+With a focus on using rare-earth magnets and the fewer coils of wire needed for slotless motors to operate, low electrical resistance, low winding inductance, low static friction, and high thermal efficiency are available.
 This means they run cooler even at high speeds, up to 50,000 rpm.

 Modular Design Provides Greater Customization

 Companies at the forefront of motor design have taken slotless motor design to its limits.
 For example, the modular design of slotless motors allows a motor manufacturer to combine their components with the right gearhead to match nearly any specific speed and torque requirements your application may have.
-Companies such as Lin Engineering offer slotless BLDC (brushless dc) motors with a wide variety of windings so that they can precisely match your specification needs.
+Companies such as Lin Engineering offer slotless BLDC (brushless DC) motors with a wide variety of windings so that they can precisely match your specification needs.
 Motors can also be customized with a variety of sensors, including optical or hall sensors to provide accurate positioning and directional feedback and control velocity.

 Getting exactly what your application requires for optimal operation is key.
 Through unique manufacturing processes, Lin Engineering can build to exacting specifications while remaining cost-effective—due to their modular approach.
 In addition, motors are built to withstand a minimum of 20,000 hours of continuous (24/7) operation so that users feel confident that their most sensitive applications will operate reliably for a long time.